beakbahama/log/docs/chins.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2024-09-21**: Added "Reflections on Losing the Chin Sensation in Childhood", did some cleanup
-- **2024-09-18**: Added "Overview of Childhood Sensations and Experiences", revised conclusion, and added "Closing Thoughts" section, including a poem.
+- **2024-09-18**: Added "Overview of Childhood Sensations and Experiences", revised conclusion, and added "Closing Thoughts" section, including a poem
 - **2024-09-15**: Added preface, alternate titles, resources, planned additions, and a placeholder TOC for the planned sections